Standard monadic or dyadic operators

 *

 The expression x * y is the product of x and y.
-Among the prominent impossibilities are multiplication between vector/matrices of incompatible sizes, between a t_INTMOD or t_PADIC Restricted to scalars, * is commutative; because of vector and matrix operations, it is not commutative in general.
+Among the prominent impossibilities are multiplication between vector/matrices of incompatible sizes, between a t_INTMOD or t_PADIC.
+Restricted to scalars, * is commutative; because of vector and matrix operations, it is not commutative in general.

-Multiplication between two t_VECs or two t_COLs is not allowed; to take the scalar product of two vectors of the same length, transpose one of the vectors (using the operator ~ or the function mattranspose, see Section se:linear_algebra) and multiply a line vector by a column vector:
+Multiplication between two t_VECs or two t_COLs is not allowed; to take the scalar product of two vectors of the same length, transpose one of the vectors (using the operator ~ or the function mattranspose, see Section se:linear_algebra) and multiply a row vector by a column vector:

 ? a = [1,2,3];